 “I hope that this book will find a new home in your heart.”

 No, most children don’t need a copy of the history of Salt on their bookshelf.
 But, babies and young children are amazingly curious about their world.
 Nonfiction books for little ones include alphabet books, number books and simple word books.
 But nonfiction books have also taken a huge leap forward in the past several years.
 There are books that introduce important ideas from science to little one such as Quantum Physics for Babies or Baby Loves Quarks.
-There are many different inscriptions you might consider for this genre of books Consider some of these:

 “Every word in the world is made up of these letters, including ‘I Love You!’”
 Or “One, two, I love you.
 Three, four, forevermore!”“